siffiejoe/lua-moon/README.md

 union used as parent userdata still has the correct type, or that the parent userdata hasn't released any necessary resources prior to garbage collection.
-If the value referenced by `idx` is a moon object that also has an `isvalid` check registered, the checks are performed in the order from parent object(s) to child object.
+If the value referenced by `idx` is a moon object that also has an `isvalid` check registered, all checks are performed in the order from parent object(s) to child object.